cisagov/LME/testing/tests/README.md

 When you select the Python Tests option to run your container in, there are already config files for running tests in VSCode so you won't have to set this part up.

-If you want to run tests within the
-Python Development environment option, you will have to make a `.vscode/launch.json` in the root of your environment.
+If you want to run tests within the Python Development environment option, you will have to make a `.vscode/launch.json` in the root of your environment.
 This folder isn't checked into the repo so it has to be manually created.

-The easy way to create this file is to click on the play button (triangle) with the little bug on it in your VSCode activity bar.
+To create this file, click on the play button (triangle) with the little bug on it in your VSCode activity bar.
 There will be a link there to "create a launch.json file".
 Click on that link and select "Python Debugger"->"Python File".
 This will create a file and open it.
 Replace its contents with the below code to run the `api_tests` in `testing/tests/api_tests`.